TCaldato/iphilosophy_store/README.md

 ## Credits

 - [Pixabay](https://pixabay.com/) - Link to Pixabay for Free Images.
+- [Amazon.Uk](https://www.amazon.co.uk/) - Link to Amazon UK - All products images were taken from Amazon site.
 - [Free Formatter](https://www.freeformatter.com/) - Link for Free Formatter for formatting all codes.

 Various sources were consulted to gain a better understanding of the code being implemented.
 The following sites were most frequently utilized: